directus/v8-archive/docs/README.md

 `POST /activity/message` @TODO

-### Columns
+### Fields

-`/columns` is used for creating, updating, or deleting columns through the API requires the API to modify the database schema directly.
+`/fields/<collection>` is used for creating, updating, or deleting columns through the API requires the API to modify the database schema directly.

 ### Files